graphpql/graphpinator/docs/typesystem.md

 ```

 As the number of `query` operations grows, the lengh of the file can become unwieldy.
 To enhance organization, it is possible to extend `ResolvableField` and create a separate service for it.
+This setup is particularly recommended, especially for `mutation` operation, where the number of operations grows quickly along with the required dependencies (such as services, repositories, etc.).

 ```php
 <?php declare(strict_types = 1);